-- What am I willing to give up or say no to?
-For the “yes” in all of us, this can be easy to say and hard to do.
-It’s true that every time we say yes to one thing, we are saying no to others.
-It works in the reverse as well.
+- What am I willing to eliminate in 2023?
+I’ve heard this described by others as the art of subtraction.
+For every “yes” there is a “no” we must make somewhere else.
+It’s in the intention of our “yes” and “no” choices that make all the difference.
 When you have clarity on your most important goals, it can become a filter by which you make your decisions.
 If it’s not in the service of your most important goals, that request or opportunity becomes a “no,” so that you can say “yes” to what serves those goals.

 - What will make me a better sales professional or leader?
-I work with sales teams and their sales leaders, so some sales questions make perfect sense.
-Take the time to think through and with the help of your leader or a mentor, decide on the one or two things that you’ll commit to making progress on that will make you better next year.
+Take the time to think through and with the help of your leader or a mentor, decide on the one (no more than two) items that you’ll commit to making progress on that will make you better next year.

-- What sales skill am I willing to be vulnerable in as I work to improve myself?
+- What sales skill am I willing to be vulnerable in as I work to get better?
 High performers often hate the idea of being vulnerable.
 We all have a weak sales skill.
 It’s why I use skill data when I work with teams, to better identify the skill gaps.
 You might be fantastic at prospecting, but your qualifying skills need work.
 Or you might need help with improving how you deliver proposals.
-It’s a sign of strength to risk a bit of vulnerability to improve; in the end it will make you more successful and enhance your compensation.
+It’s a sign of strength to risk a bit of vulnerability to improve; in the end it will make you more successful and improve your compensation.

-I Can Help Your Sales Teams Reach Their Goals in 2022
+Help Your Sales Teams Reach Their Goals in 2023

 Don’t let your competition get an advantage.
 We can help.
 If you want to know how to improve your sales coaching, or you’d like to bring in an outside perspective, let’s talk.
 Contact us to schedule time for a discovery conversation with Amy.